 Soil and Groundwater

 To remediate this legacy of contamination, WACKER has been extracting air from the soil at the Burghausen site since 1989.
-This predominantly removes highly volatile halogenated hydrocarbons from the soil, which are then incinerated to render them harmless.
-By the end of 2014, we had removed a total of 1,995 metric tons of chlorinated hydrocarbons (CHCs); the amount of contaminants removed in 2014 was 22 metric tons.
+This predominantly removes volatile halogenated hydrocarbons from the soil, which are then disposed of properly.

-Since 2003, we have been using a groundwater stripping plant to treat an area of localized groundwater contamination east of the Burghausen site.
-By the end of 2014, 29 metric tons of CHCs had been removed; pollutant concentrations have been reduced to one tenth of their original levels.
-In order to reduce the discharge of hexachlorobutadiene (HCBD) into the tailrace, we are continuing groundwater treatment of the site’s contaminated areas.
-Currently, 86 kilograms of the pollutants are being removed per year.
-The results of our fish contaminant survey at Burghausen indicate that fish from the Salzach river are quite safe to eat.
+In addition, since 2003 we have been using a groundwater stripping plant to treat an area of localized groundwater contamination east of the Burghausen site, reducing the concentration of harmful substances there to a tenth of the original concentration.
+In order to reduce the discharge of hexachlorobutadiene (HCBD) into the tailrace at the Burghausen site, we are continuing groundwater treatment of the site’s contaminated areas.